paulrobertlloyd/roadtrip/README.md

 # Build a Responsive Website in a Week

 A responsive design tutorial in 5 parts, originally written for <http://netmagazine.com/>.
-It's hosted here so you can track changes, clone it for your own needs and hopefully contribute improvements.
+It’s hosted here so you can track changes, clone it for your own needs and hopefully contribute improvements.

 1. [Designing Responsively](1-designing-responsively/content.md)
 2. [Responsive Typography and Grids](2-typography-and-grids/content.md)